-See the assessment report on "Senna alexandrina Mill."
+For anthranoid-containing laxatives in general it is referred to the assessment report on "Senna alexandrina Mill."
 (EMA/HMPC/228759/2016); cases of hepatotoxicity are reported related to the chronic ingestion of overdoses.

-The following report is associated with the use of a cascara bark preparation.
+The following report is associated specifically with the use of a cascara bark preparation.

-Nadir et al. (2000) reported a case of a severe cholestatic hepatitis in a 48-year-old Mexican male, who developed right upper quadrant pain, nausea, anorexia, abdominal bloating, and yellowing of his skin with increase of the liver enzymes 3 days after using cascara, one capsule three times a day for 3 days.
-Each of these capsules contained 425 mg of aged cascara bark, having a reported 5 % cascaroside potency (21.25 mg).
+Nadir et al., (2000) reported a case of a severe cholestatic hepatitis in a 48-year-old Mexican male, who developed right upper quadrant pain, nausea, anorexia, abdominal bloating, and yellowing of his skin with increase of the liver enzymes 3 days after using cascara, one capsule three times a day for 3 days.
+Each of these capsules contained 425 mg of aged cascara bark, having a reported 5% cascaroside potency (21.25 mg).
 He concomitantly used amitriptyline 25 mg at bedtime, cimetidine 400 mg, and baclofen 10 mg twice a day.
-With exception of cascara, these medications were continued.
+With the exception of cascara, these medications were continued.
 The patient was known to use alcohol in moderate amounts for up to 3 years prior to this event.
 One week later, he was known to have ascites.
 Over the next 3 months, the patient experienced resolution of both his ascites and jaundice.

 The Roussel UCLAF causality assessment method has been developed to assess cases of liver impairment.
 In 1993, an international group of experts published the so-called RUCAM Score to evaluate cases of hepatotoxicity (Danan and Benichou 1993).
-The score was validated and the results published (Benichou et al. 1993).
+The score was validated and the results published (Benichou et al., 1993).